wp-plugins/wpbizplugins-easy-admin-quick-menu/readme.txt

 * Fixed an annoying warning.
 = 1.2 =
 * Added feature: Allows you to select what capability the user needs to be able to edit the menu and the menu options.
+= 1.2.1 =
+* Small bugfix: Run content through autop, to make it look as intended with paragraphs etc.
 == Upgrade Notice ==